Financial Aid Home

 - Summer: May 1

-After Priority Deadlines: Students who submit their Financial Aid Application (FAFSA) after the above priority deadlines should set up a payment plan by logging into your eCentral account and selecting Payment Plan to insure that their classes will not be cancelled on the day fees are due.
+After Priority Deadlines: Students who submit their Financial Aid Application (FAFSA) after the above priority deadlines should set up a payment plan by logging into your eCentral account and selecting Payment Plan to ensure that their classes will not be canceled on the day fees are due.
 Students should allow 4-6 weeks for

 the processing of financial aid applications.

 ALL Financial Aid Recipients should READ the following:

 All items are available in the East Central College Financial Aid Office or noted below.

 - ECC School Code for the FAFSA: 008862